 Pickled Garlic – The Essential Condiment for Northern Phở

-Some dishes are unparalleled elsewhere, such as Bún Chả (rice noodles with grilled pork), Cà Phê Trứng (egg coffee), Bún Đậu Mắm Tôm (rice noodles with fried tofu and shrimp paste), Chả Cá Thăng Long (turmeric fish with dill) or Bánh Cuốn (steamed rice rolls).
+Some dishes are unmatched anywhere else, such as Bún Chả (rice noodles with grilled pork), Cà Phê Trứng (egg coffee), Bún Đậu Mắm Tôm (rice noodles with fried tofu and shrimp paste), Chả Cá Thăng Long (turmeric fish with dill), and Bánh Cuốn (steamed rice rolls).

-For Phở, I’m a big big fan of Chicken Phở in Hanoi (I even have a recipe for Hanoi-style Instant Pot Chicken Phở for when I crave it in Germany).
-When it comes to Beef Phở, I’m a bit biased toward the Southern version.
+When it comes to Phở, I’m a huge fan of Hanoi’s Chicken Phở (I even have a recipe for Hanoi-style Instant Pot Chicken Phở for when I’m craving it in Germany).
+As for Beef Phở, I tend to lean more toward the Southern version.

-Northern and Southern Phở differ quite significantly, each with its own set of accompaniments.
+Northern and Southern Phở are quite different, each offering its own unique set of accompaniments.

-Hanoians are quite traditional with their Phở.
-They prefer to keep the condiments minimal to preserve the broth’s original flavor—no hoisin sauce, no popular Phở herbs, and no blanched bean sprouts.
+Hanoians are deeply traditional with their Phở.
+They prefer to keep the condiments simple, letting the broth’s original flavor shine—no hoisin sauce, no signature Phở herbs, and no blanched bean sprouts.

-Instead, they lightly season Phở with fish sauce, homemade fermented chili sauce, lime, or this pickled garlic (giấm tỏi).
+Instead, they lightly season their Phở with fish sauce, homemade fermented chili sauce, lime, or this essential pickled garlic (giấm tỏi).

-Giấm Tỏi means “Garlic Vinegar” in Vietnamese.
-Initially, I wasn’t too impressed by this condiment, but after making it at home, I got hooked.
-Now, I add it to any kind of noodle soup to balance the broth (much like I do with this lemongrass chili oil if I want an extra kick)
+Giấm Tỏi translates to “Garlic Vinegar” in Vietnamese.
+At first, I wasn’t particularly impressed by this condiment, but after making it at home, I became hooked.

 Ingredients